Last Updated April 19, 2021

 For versatility: Gourmia GRC970 11-in-1 Digital 20-Cup Rice Cooker

 This model, named the Gourmia TenderRender 3000, is a highly beneficial appliance as it is capable of cooking meals for breakfast, lunch, dinner, and even dessert that comes at around $45.
 This rice cooker also has a 15-hour delay timer and comes with a handful of accessories, such as a measuring cup, spatula, clear glass removable lid, and steam tray.
 It is ETL-certified which ensures that users are operating a safe appliance.
-The cooker is great for preparing large batches as it has a capacity of up to 20 cups of rice and highly convenient due to its One Pot Meal feature, which aims to improve a user’s cooking experience by providing them various options from steaming to slow-cooking all packed in just one machine.
+The multicooker is great for preparing large batches as it has a capacity of up to 20 cups of rice and highly convenient due to its One Pot Meal feature, which enhances a user’s cooking experience by providing them various innovative functions such as a steamer and slow-cooker all packed into one machine.

 For high quality: Zojirushi NP-NVC10 Induction Heating Pressure Rice Cooker